-Crime Number of persons referred for Disciplinary Action

-2017 2018 2019

-a.
-Weapons: carrying, possessing, etc. 0 0 0

-b.
-Drug abuse violations 0 0 0

-c.
-Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Crime Number of persons referred for Disciplinary Action 2020 2021 2022 a.
+Weapons: carrying, possessing, etc. 0 0 0 b.
+Drug abuse violations 0 0 0 c.
+Liquor law violations 0 0 0 Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.
+Caveat: If you have changed prior years' data, you must add a cavea (YEAR), Line (X) was changed from (A) to (B) because (REA nge.
+Use the followin ng format: "For !
+WARNING You have read only permission for this scre een.